nkhatri7/nkhatri7/README.md

 - Designing, creating, updating, and maintaining the websites for Jack's of Fiji Restaurants

 ### What I'm Looking For
-I'm looking for a job as a frontend or full stack developer in Australia.
+I'm graduating next year so I'm looking for a fulltime graduate/junior role as a frontend developer.

 ## Tools and Technologies